First established in November 1882, Royal Wootton Bassett Town are one of the oldest football clubs in the county of Wiltshire.

 After its formation the club initially played friendly fixtures before entering its first competition, the Vale of the White Horse League, in 1898-99.
-Following a season in that division, Bassett entered the Swindon & District League in 1899.
-Progress made there culminated in the side entering the Wiltshire County League in 1903-04, a year after the club made the finals of both the Advertiser Cup and the Wiltshire Senior Cup, losing the latter in a replay against Warminster Town.
+Following a season in that division, Bassett entered the Swindon and District League in 1899.
+Bassett then first entered the Wiltshire County League in 1903-04.
+This coincided with a spell of cup success which saw Bassett make the finals of both the Advertiser Cup and the Wiltshire Senior Cup in 1902-03, losing the latter in a replay against Warminster Town, and the Wiltshire Senior Cup in 1903-04 when Bassett lost to Swindon Town Reserves.

-Bassett finally re-entered County football in 1935-36, playing in Wiltshire League Division Two, before gaining re-election to the now expanded Wiltshire League Division One a year later, where Bassett struggled to compete with the likes of Westbury United, Devizes and Purton.
+Bassett finally re-entered County football in 1935-36, playing in Wiltshire League Division Two, before gaining re-election to the now expanded Wiltshire League Division One a year later.

-Restructuring of the County League at the end of the 1960s then saw Bassett enter the Wiltshire Combination and pitted them against more local sides.
+Restructuring of the County League at the end of the 1960s then saw Bassett enter the Wiltshire Combination which pitted them against more local sides.
 During the eight years of this competition, Bassett's best finish was fifth in 1969-70.

 In 1976 the Wiltshire County Football League was established after another reorganisation of the game in the county.
 Bassett were placed in Division One, but were relegated after two seasons.
 They secured promotion a year later, but immediately went back down in 1979-80.